yaniyuval/ML1_IAP/README.md

 # Hands on Python Machine Learning - IAP at MIT
 In this short IAP I will try to cover few algorithms and concepts that are used repeatedly in practical supervised learning.
-I hope that taking this IAP will allow you to easily use basic ML, and in case you want to deepen your understanding, your knowledge you will hopefully gain in this IAP will facilitate your future learning.
+I hope that taking this IAP will encourage you to use machine learning (ML) in your research, and will make it easy to read ML (practical) litrature.

 Machine learning is a very broad field and naturally I will not be able to cover many aspects/topics/practices of ML.
 But the good news is that in practice there are two main techniques that are the most successful ones when applied to many different data sets:

 - Decision tree based models (i.e. Random Forests and Gradient Boosting Machines), succesful mainly for structured data (tabular data)
-- Neural networks, succesful mainly for unstructured data (such as audio, vision, and natural language), although recently also becoming popular in tabular data (see [fastai courses](https://course.fast.ai/)).
+- Neural networks, succesful mainly for unstructured data (such as audio, vision, and natural language), although recently also becoming popular in tabular data (see [fastai courses](https://course.fast.ai/), which I have used repeatedly while preparing this course).

-Most of other algorithms (that gained popularity at some point during their lifetime), are outdated and are not very useful in most cases.
+Most of other ML algorithms (that gained popularity at some point during their lifetime), are outdated and are not very useful in most cases.

-In this course I will not invest a lot of time on rigorous derivations, proofs, lemma and etc...
-I hope that instead we will use our time to gain some intuition how ML models work and make our hands ''dirty'' with coding.
-This is very different from a typical academic course, which are usually very rigorous and invest their time explaining in details every aspect of the material.
-In the book Making Learning Whole, Harvard Professor David Perkins,  uses baseball as an analogy.
-We don't require kids to memorize all the rules of baseball and understand all the technical details before we let them play the game.
-Rather, they start playing with a just general sense of it, and then gradually learn more rules/details as time goes on.
+In this course I will not invest a lot of time on rigorous derivations, proofs and etc. Instead we will use our time to gain some intuition how ML models work and make our hands ''dirty'' with coding.
+This is very different from a typical academic courses, which are usually very rigorous and invest their time explaining in details every aspect of the material.

-Every session will be devided to a teaching session (that will be done with jupyter notebooks - lesson*.ipynb) and a practice session where you will try code things that we learn (basically using machine learning to get predictions for some data set).
+Every session will be devided to a teaching session (that will be given with jupyter notebooks - lesson*.ipynb) and a practice session where you will try code things that we learn (basically using machine learning to get predictions for some data set).

 The main topics of the sessions are:
 - Classification with Random Forest